Rangers beat Angels 9-3 in finale Skaggs would have started

 The Rangers went ahead to stay on Nomar Mazara’s two-run double in the third that made it 3-2.
 Mazara finished with four hits.

-Odor added a two-run homer in the fourth, snapping his streak of four consecutive strikeouts and seven Ks in his previous eight at-bats.
+Odor hit a two-run homer in the fourth, snapping his streak of four consecutive strikeouts and seven Ks in his previous eight at-bats.
 His three-run shot to center in the seventh was estimated at 471 feet.

+All that offense was plenty for Lynn, the first Texas right-hander since 1998 to have 11 wins before the All-Star break.
+He has gone at least six innings in 13 consecutive starts, the longest stretch for a Rangers pitcher since 2013, and has won his last five decisions.

+“He’s so reliable.
+You know he’ll go deep in the game, you know he’s going to compete on every pitch,” Texas manager Chris Woodward said.
+“That’s fun to watch.
+It’s been a huge factor for us being in the position we’re in now.”

 Trout’s homer was his third in two games, and ninth this year against Texas to match an Angels record for the most against another team in the same season.
 The estimated 445-foot laser ricocheted off the glass facade of a club beyond the first deck of seats in left field.